wcoolers/shopping-app/README.md

 # shopping-app
- a PWA - shopping app
+ a PWA - shopping app.
+View and install from https://wcoolers.github.io/shopping-app/